souperala/CMPE283-Assignment3/README.md

 # CMPE 283 - Virtualization Technologies

-## Assignment II - Instrumentation via hypercall (Student ID: 016114254)
+## Assignment III - Instrumentation via hypercall (Student ID: 016114254)

    Objective:
     The aim of this assignment is to modify the CPUID emulation code in KVM to report back additional information when special CPUID leaf nodes are requested.

-        CPUID leaf node %eax=0x4FFFFFFC:
+        CPUID leaf node %eax=0x4FFFFFFF:
-            Return the total number of exits (all types) in %eax CPUID leaf node %eax=0x4FFFFFFD:
+            Return the number of exits for the exit number provided (on input) in %ecx This value should be returned in %eax CPUID leaf node %eax=0x4FFFFFFE:
-            Return the high 32 bits of the total time spent processing all exits in %ebx Return the low 32 bits of the total time spent processing all exits in %ecx
+            Return the time spent processing the exit number provided (on input) in %ecx Return the high 32 bits of the total time spent for that exit in %ebx Return the low 32 bits of the total time spent for that exit in %ecx
-              %ebx and %ecx return values are measured in processor cycles, across all vCPUs

    ### 1. Team contribution: